Tregenna

 There are great places to visit near Tregenna including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a number of villages near Tregenna including Cremyll, and Botallack.
+There are a several good villages in the Tregenna area like Cremyll, and Botallack.

 Tregenna History